TheCandidStartup/TheCandidStartup.github.io/_drafts/infinisheet-event-log.md

 # Next Time

 In my rush to define an elegant interface and validate it with a reference implementation, I've overlooked something vital.
-Real production implementations will need to persist log entries to a file, or database or over the network.
+Real production implementations will need to persist log entries to a file, or a database, or over the network.
 All of which are asynchronous operations.

 My interface needs to be asynchronous too.
 As does the workflow orchestration that I've yet to implement.
 We'll get into all that next time.